tomvanacker85/dbus-HomeWizard-Energy-P1/README.md

 ## Install / Update
 1. Login to your Venus OS device via SSH.
-See Venus OS:Root Access for more details.
+See [Venus OS: Root Access](https://www.victronenergy.com/live/ccgx:root_access) for more details.

 2. Execute this commands to download and copy the files: